 Fault grounds are not as commonly used in divorce anymore.
 They are used to blame the other party for the breakdown of the marriage.
 Though they are rarely utilized, they are provided by state law.
 Issues can arise when they are contested.
 Acceptable fault grounds in the state of Pennsylvania include:

-A contested divorce happens when a divorcing couple cannot come to terms over marital issues.
+A contested divorce happens when a divorcing couple cannot come to terms with marital issues.
 Contested issues can include almost any marital issue, including alimony, property distribution, child custody, child support, and more.
-For some cases, litigation can arise from one single issue.
+In some cases, litigation can arise from one single issue.
 Other times, there is no chance of cooperation.
 While the court does try and mitigate the impact of the divorce by exploring the practicality of alternative dispute resolution, some people must litigate.
 When that is the case and the alternatives have been exhausted, we are ready for trial and will vigorously represent you.

 An uncontested divorce is often a quicker and more amicable way to divorce.
 When a divorce case is uncontested, all marital issues are resolved without litigation.
 For some, this is possible through the participation of alternative dispute resolution methods, including mediation, arbitration, and collaborative divorce, each with its own set of benefits.
 Many people will execute a separation agreement to detail the terms of the divorce before filing.
 Uncontested divorces are not always accomplished before filing.
 Through the court process, the state will try and help the couple avoid litigation.
 If issues can be resolved before going to trial, a once-contested divorce can transfer to an uncontested one, saving the couple time and money.